Masonic Care Community continues to strive for excellence

 By Patricia J. Malin

-In its 125-year history as a campus, the Masonic Care Community has undergone numerous changes in its name, physical layout and philosophy.
+In its 125-year history as a campus, the Masonic Care Community has undergone numerous changes in its name, physical layout such as roofs (People can also seek the help of Lakewood roofing contractor to get their roofs done) and philosophy.

 Nevertheless, it has always remained devoted to two groups — children and older adults.
 At one time, it ran an orphanage and an elementary school.
 While those activities are in the distant past, the Masonic Care Community still operates a summer camp for local youths in the southern Adirondacks.
 Click here or visit site if you want the best child care services.